ychen306/bb-dataset/harness/README.md

 ```
 We are releasing a driver that does this automatically .

+# Why you might want to use this tool

 Q: Why yet another tool for throughput profiling (nanoBench, Agner Fog's script, etc)?
 A: Because sometimes you want to profile a piece of code with memory accesses,
 and it's hard to do the setup (i.e. proper memory allocation + initialization of registers to avoid crashing).

 Q: Does this always work (i.e. not crash)?
 A: No, but it works most of the time.
 We have profiled 97% of basic blocks collected from raw binaries of various applications.
-And 94% out of all basic blocks are profiled with stable timing with no cache misses.
+And 94% out of all basic blocks are profiled with stable timing and no cache misses.

 Q: Does this work with basic blocks using RIP addressing?
 A: Not always, but most of the time.